Why we are spotlighting this issue

 We want to fill the gaps in human rights data and make sure that people in the South of Scotland have their economic, social and cultural rights met.
 Our human rights monitoring model brings us closer to local communities and their human rights concerns.
 We aim to bear witness to the lived experiences of people and communities across area and will report our findings to the Scottish Parliament.

-We are visiting the South of Scotland, including Ayrshire, Cumbrae, and Arran.
-We will hear first-hand from human rights defenders on the ground about the issues facing their communities in Stranraer, Ayr, Dumfries, Kilmarnock, Hamilton, Irvine, Arran, Galashiels, Kelso, Dalkeith and Haddington.
+In February and March 2026, we visited the South of Scotland, including Ayrshire, Cumbrae, and Arran.
+We heard first-hand from human rights defenders on the ground about the issues facing their communities in Stranraer, Ayr, Dumfries, Kilmarnock, Hamilton, Irvine, Arran, Galashiels, Kelso, Dalkeith and Haddington.

-We will hold community engagement events in Dumfries and Galashiels to hear from individuals and community groups about their everyday lives.
-If you can't speak with us in person, you can fill in the online survey.
+We also held community engagement events in Dumfries and Galashiels to hear from individuals and community groups about their everyday lives, and shared an online survey so that people could have their say remotely.